Wenqiang0716/wenqiang.github.io/_news/announcement_2.md

 inline: true
 ---

-One paper is accepted by Journal **Information Sciences** :sparkles: :smile:
+One paper was accepted by Journal **Information Sciences** :sparkles: :smile: